sphinx-doc/sphinx/doc/rest.rst

   - :dudir:`raw` (include raw target-format markup)
-  - :dudir:`include` (include reStructuredText from another file)
+  - :dudir:`include` (include reStructuredText from another file) -- in Sphinx, when given an absolute include file path, this directive takes it as relative to the source directory
   - :dudir:`class` (assign a class attribute to the next element) [1]_

 * HTML specifics: